Open Ship & Workshop: 30th & 31st July, 2025

 Detailed program below.
 Are you a student in Greenland interested in participating?
 Click the Register button!

-A zoom link will be made available for those interested to listen to the presentations.
+A zoom link is available for those interested to listen to the presentations.

 Speakers: